streamlink/streamlink/docs/plugin_matrix.rst

-btv                     btv.bg               Yes   No    Requires login, and geo-restricted to Bulgaria. cam4                    cam4.com             Yes   No camsoda                 camsoda.com          Yes   No canalplus               - mycanal.fr         No    Yes   Streams may be geo-restricted to France.
+btv                     btv.bg               Yes   No    Requires login, and geo-restricted to Bulgaria. cam4                    cam4.com             Yes   No camsoda                 camsoda.com          Yes   No canalplus               mycanal.fr           No    Yes   Streams may be geo-restricted to France. cnews                   cnews.fr             Yes   Yes cdnbg                   - tv.bnt.bg          Yes   No    Streams may be geo-restricted to Bulgaria.
-                        - cnews.fr
-cdnbg                   - tv.bnt.bg          Yes   No    Streams may be geo-restricted to Bulgaria.
                         - bgonair.bg
                         - kanal3.bg